Official websites use .gov

 The electronic application is only able to process simple ASCII characters without formatting.
 Therefore, many special characters (e.g. Greek letters or subscripts/superscripts) will not appear correctly.
 If your abstract contains special characters, please spell them out in English (e.g. write "alpha" and "beta" rather than using the special character).
 In most cases, subscripts and superscripts can be understood if they are in the body of the text.

-Mentor sign-off is also intended to avoid the possibility of authorship disputes.
+Mentor sign-off is intended to avoid the possibility of authorship disputes.
 Any application not approved by the deadline will be deleted from the pool.
 You will receive an email notifying you of whether your mentor has approved or rejected your abstract.
 Your abstract cannot be modified after it has been approved by your mentor.

 If that happens, you have until the mentor approval deadline to revise your abstract, resubmit, and get it approved by your mentor.
 There will be no grace period beyond the mentor approval deadline to revise a rejected abstract.